ioerger/transit2/src/pytransit/doc/source/resampling_method.rst

         --n <string>         :=  Normalization method.
 Default: --n TTR -a                   :=  Perform adaptive resampling.
 Default: Turned Off.
-        --PC <float>         :=  Pseudocounts used in calculating LFC. (default: 1) --iN <int>           :=  Ignore TAs occuring within given percentage (as integer) of the N terminus.
-Default: --iN 0 --iC <int>           :=  Ignore TAs occuring within given percentage (as integer) of the C terminus.
+        --PC <float>         :=  Pseudocounts used in calculating LFC. (default: 1) --iN <int>           :=  Ignore TAs occurring within given percentage (as integer) of the N terminus.
+Default: --iN 0 --iC <int>           :=  Ignore TAs occurring within given percentage (as integer) of the C terminus.
 Default: --iC 0 --ctrl_lib <string>  :=  String of letters representing library of control files in order e.g. 'AABB'.
 Default empty.
 Letters used must also be used in --exp_lib If non-empty, resampling will limit permutations to within-libraries.